 The Foundation focuses on:

-1. promoting the effective use of personal computers and associated technologies in building powerful learning experiences;
+1. promoting the effective use of personal, portable digital devices and associated technologies in building powerful learning experiences;

-4. serving as an information clearinghouse for educators, policy-makers, industry and members of the media interested in 1-to-1 computing in education; and
+4. serving as an information clearinghouse for educators, policy-makers, industry and members of the media interested in 1:1 learning and teaching; and

 5. public awareness regarding the benefits of universal access to technology.